 ** Washington DC's Iwo Jiwa Monument is fondly described as becoming a defiantly intact memorial of American heroism...long after the rest of America has long been forgotten.

 ** The US alone is shown to have quite a number of potential relics that would endure.
 The Cheyenne Mountain Complex would still be recognizable thousands of years hence while what's left DC itself is likely to become fossilized, with the words ''Laus Deo'' etched on top of the Washington Monument being the Americans' final words to the future.
+The Liberty Bell, even after it splits in half, remains clearly recognizable even as its surrounded by a forest.

 * The Cassini spacecraft could land on Enceladus, thus giving life to another celestial body via microbes.
 If there's one impact we're leaving, it's giving life to Enceladus.